 Heating and hot water

 Repair category 1

-Notes The system was running at the time of the inspection.
+Notes The system was running at the time of the inspection and appeared serviceable, but not tested.

 Drainage

 Repair category 1

 Notes No obvious significant defects were noted to the drainage system, within the limitations of the inspection.